JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/file-conversion.md

 - **On Hold**: Waiting for additional information or clarification
 - **Failed**: Conversion encountered errors (details provided)

-## Post-Conversion Workflow

 ### Accessing Converted Data

 1. **Check completion notification**
    - Monitor the `/jobs` page for completion status
-   - Look for email notifications if configured
+   - Look for email notifications

 2. **Locate converted data**
-   - Follow links provided in the completion notification
    - Navigate to the specified output directory
    - Verify the converted data is accessible